 - 1. Design all stormwater systems including retention ponds, detention areas, channels, etc. as on-site amenities that are consistent with natural systems and drainage patterns, that help sustain the base landscape with beneficial functionality and that provide aesthetic appeal; coordinate with the base Stormwater Management Plan. - 2.
-Incorporate bioswales into the design of all roadway, parking and facility roof systems to enhance water quality and support the overall stormwater system. - 3.
-Permeable paving may be used in areas that are not subjected to severe freeze-thaw cycles. - 4.
-Provide rainwater harvesting and storage that is attached to the building's roof drain systems to support grey water irrigation. - 5.
-When underground drainage systems are required establish a maintenance program to include removal of sediments and debris; inspect joints seasonally for alignment to prevent leakage and the development of voids and surface failures. - 6.
+Permeable paving may be used in areas that are not subjected to severe freeze-thaw cycles. - 3.
+Provide rainwater harvesting and storage that is attached to the building's roof drain systems to support grey water irrigation; consider winter temperatures in the design. - 4.
+When underground drainage systems are required establish a maintenance program to include removal of sediments and debris; inspect joints seasonally for alignment to prevent leakage and the development of voids and surface failures. - 5.
 Cost-effectively integrate stormwater systems with ATFP measures.